bizz84/flutter-tips-and-tricks/tips/0070-localizations/index.md

 ---

-3️⃣ Add the @@locale key and the first localized pair.
-Note that there is a difference between the file we declared as a template in l10n.yaml and other ARB files.
+3️⃣ Add the `@@locale` key and the first key/value pair.
+Note that there is a small difference between the file we declared as a template in l10n.yaml and other ARB files.

 ![](070.4.png)